 Preparation for the Statistics MA program should include a thorough knowledge of linear algebra (through the level of MATH UN2020 at Columbia) and advanced calculus (through the level of MATH UN1201).
 Experience in theoretical or applied probability and statistics is advantageous.
 Familiarity with computer programming is also helpful.

-In addition to the requirements listed below, all students must submit one transcript showing courses and grades per school attended, a statement of academic purpose, and three letters of recommendation from academic sources.
-Additionally, fall grades may be required from all Statistics and Statistics-Hybrid MA applicants who have not yet received an undergraduate degree.
+In addition to the requirements listed below, all students must submit one transcript showing courses and grades per school attended, a statement of academic purpose, three letters of recommendation from academic sources, and a list of undergraduate coursework, including grades received, in the following areas: calculus, linear algebra, probability and statistics, and advanced mathematics and statistics.
+Additionally, fall grades may be required from all Statistics MA applicants who have not yet received an undergraduate degree.

 All international students whose native language is not English or whose undergraduate degree is from an institution in a country whose official language is not English must submit scores of the Test of English as a Foreign Language (TOEFL) or IELTS.

 - Deadline for Fall Admission

 - Thursday, May 2, 2024

 - Deadline for Early Admission:

 - Wednesday, January 31, 2024